cstarkjp/Langevin/tests/README.md

 In this notebook, the final density grid is rendered as an image, and the mean-density time series is graphed.
 Both plots are exported to PNG files.

-If you build from source, and don't install `dplvn` in the Python environment's standard package path, you will need to point Python to this local build.
+If you build from source, and don't install `langevin` in the Python environment's standard package path, you will need to point Python to this local build.
 Uncomment the following lines in the demo scripts/notebook:

     import sys, os
     sys.path.insert(0, os.path.join(os.path.pardir, "build"))

-and check that Python can find your local copy of the `dplvn` package:
+and check that Python can find your local copy of the `langevin` package:

-    print(dplvn.__file__)
+    import langevin
+    print(langevin.__file__)